-HYDRAULIC Hydraulic losses have been applied to inlet and outlet of culverts and pipes - losses have not been LOSSES applied to the manholes.
-1 1 1 LIDAR The DEM provided had a resolution of 1m x 1m that forms the base information for the hydraulic model.
+CULVERT INPUTS Culverts are incorporated in the model where a significant waterway occurs.
+Culvert information has been extracted from WDC's GIS database.
+Where information was not available/missing the following assumptions have been applied: The culvert inverts have been determined from the existing channel terrain data.
+The pipe diameters and number of culverts have been determined from the stream cross- sections and upstream and downstream pipe diameters.
+3. In some cases where the culvert is unable to determined, the crossings have been "burnt in" (embedded into the ground model) to reflect a continuation of flow.
+HYDRAULIC LOSSES Hydraulic losses have been applied to inlet and outlet of culverts and pipes - losses have not been applied to the manholes.
+LIDAR The DEM provided had a resolution of 1m x 1m that forms the base information for the hydraulic model.
 This data was assumed to be accurate.
 Where it was observed that water levels and vegetation have not been accurately removed within the LIDAR ground model or there where observed connectivity issues - modification (Z lines) were added to the LIDAR.
 GRID SIZE The 2D TUFLOW model uses a 2m x 2m grid with the ground level applied within each grid cell as the average of the LIDAR points.
 The SGS approach samples the bathymetric data at a finer resolution than the 2D grid (0.5m x 0.5m), generating depth-varying hydraulic properties for each cell.
-BOUNDARIES Downstream boundaries that discharge from the network are set as a normal slope of 0.5%, consistent with the gradient of the land.
+BOUNDARIES Downstream boundaries that discharge from the network are set as a normal slope consistent with the gradient of the land.
 RIVERS AND Rivers were excluded from the modeling.
 A normal depth boundary condition with a slope of 1% STOP BANKS was assumed along the river stop banks.
 No abnormal ponding or glass wall effect were seen in the final results.
 SENSITIVITY Sensitivity analysis has been undertaken using different scenarios.
 This is outlined in the below RUNS Quality Assurance and Sensitivity Checking section.
-ASSUMPTION The modelling undertaken aligns, as much as practicable within the project scope, with the Waikato AND Stormwater Runoff Modelling Guidelines (June 2018).
+ASSUMPTION The modelling undertaken aligns, as much as practicable within the project scope, with the AND Waikato Stormwater Runoff Modelling Guidelines (June 2018).
 LIMITATIONS CALIBRATION Calibration has not been undertaken on the model as data is unavailable.
-Calibration and or validation could be undertaken within the stream network if monitoring stations are utilised in the future and survey of debris levels are taken post extreme events. rature and survey of debris levels are taken post extreme events.
+Calibration and or unidation and la condensation videlic the common material is according to the contract of the validation could be undertaken within the stream network if monitoring stations are utilised in